Tommrodrigues/Blog/content/posts/Wi-Fi Cracking/index.md

 ![image](./images/hacker2.jpg)

 Handshakes occur only when a device (re)connects to a network.
-For busier networks this isn't a problem as we can just wait until this happens naturally.
+For busier networks, this isn't a problem as we can just wait until this happens naturally.

 But, for networks where handshakes may happen less frequently, we can run a [deauthentication attack](https://en.wikipedia.org/wiki/Wi-Fi_deauthentication_attack) on the target to force a handshake.